Send an Inquiry

-- If you are not ready to enter ASL V, you must take the necessary pre-requisites courses
+- If you are not ready to enter ASL V, you must take the necessary foundational ASL courses

 (ASL I, II, III, and IV) at UNC or at a college or university of your choice.
-UNC
+If you

-Interpretation program.
-If you need to add to your ASL skills, it will take you longer
+need to add to your foundational ASL proficiency, it will take you longer than four

 - If your ASL competency places you above ASL V and you have transferable courses within